Alex (footballer, born 1979)

-Domingos Alexandre Martins da Costa (born 6 September 1979), commonly known as Alex, is a Portuguese former professional footballer who played mainly as a right-back, currently a manager.
+Domingos Alexandre Martins da Costa (born 6 September 1979), commonly known as Alex, is a Portuguese former professional footballer who played mainly as a right-back.
+He is currently manager of Liga Portugal 2 club Portimonense.

 Over seven seasons (15 years in total as a professional), he amassed Primeira Liga totals of 170 matches and seven goals, mainly at the service of Vitória de Guimarães as well as Moreirense and Benfica.
 He also spent four years in the German Bundesliga with VfL Wolfsburg.

-Alex began managing in 2013, leading three teams in his country's second tier.
+Alex began managing in 2013, leading four teams in his country's second tier.

-Playing career

-Club
+Club career

 Alex was born in Guimarães.
 After starting his career at AD Fafe he joined Moreirense FC, where he won promotion to the Primeira Liga as champion in 2001–02 and then contributed three goals as they came 12th in his and their first top-flight campaign; this included two on 19 January in a 2–1 away win against S.C.
 Beira-Mar.
 He then joined Benfica, where he and fellow defender Luisão were the only signings made by manager José Antonio Camacho ahead of the new season.
-He mainly deputised for established Miguel.
+He mainly fought for a position with the established Miguel.

 For 2004–05, Alex was loaned to Vitória de Guimarães.
 He scored four top-flight goals that season as his hometown club came fifth and qualified for the UEFA Cup, starting on 15 November with the equaliser in a 1–1 draw at Rio Ave FC; on 18 March, his brace earned a 2–1 away victory over C.S.
 Marítimo.

 Benfica sold Alex to VfL Wolfsburg on the final days of the summer 2005 transfer window.
 He had a relatively successful debut campaign, but only appeared four times in the Bundesliga over the next three (none in the last two).

 In late May 2009, Alex signed with former club Vitória de Guimarães on a free transfer.
 During that first season he operated mostly as a right-back, going on to be fully reconverted to the position the following years and being first-choice.

-International
+International career

 Alex earned three caps for Portugal under Luiz Felipe Scolari in 2005.
 His debut was on 4 June at home to Slovakia in the 2006 FIFA World Cup qualifiers, starting the 2–0 win at the Estádio da Luz, followed four days later by a 1–0 away victory against Estonia.